How to Get an Apostille for Your Certified Translation

 Summary

-If your notarized certified translation is being submitted internationally, adding an apostille may be required.
-RushTranslate now makes this process simple by managing the entire apostille request on your behalf—no paperwork, no mailing, no waiting in line.
+If your notarized certified translation is being submitted internationally, an apostille may be required.
+RushTranslate can simplify the process by managing the e-Apostille request on your behalf.

-Contact us with any questions—we're here to help make the process smooth and stress-free.
+Contact us with any questions.
+We are here to help make the process smooth and stress-free.